textpattern/textpattern.github.io/administration/write-panel.md

 As you write or edit an article, you may choose to do so using Textile, or you may want to add a single image to the article before posting.
 The *options* in the left column provide help in these and other areas, so we will go over those next.

-## Write panel right column
+## Write panel - secondary options area

-The left column of the Write panel provides _options_ for editing as well as content (see Fig. 3): “Textile Help” (2), “Advanced Options” (3), and “Recent Articles” (4); each covered below.
+The second column of the Write panel provides _options_ for editing as well as content (see Fig. 3): “Textile Help” (2), “Advanced Options” (3), and “Recent Articles” (4); each covered below.
 All three links _toggle_ (show and hide) additional options, when you click them.

 ### Textile help